PratulDwivedi/knowledge_base/Azure AI/AI Engineer.md

 ### Accountability
 People should be accountable for AI systems.
 Although many AI systems seem to operate autonomously, ultimately it's the responsibility of the developers who trained and validated the models they use, and defined the logic that bases decisions on model predictions to ensure that the overall system meets responsibility requirements.

-### *Decision support* -
-The ability to use historic data and learned correlations to make predictions that support business decision making.
-For example, analyzing demographic and economic factors in a city to predict real estate market trends that inform property pricing decisions.